joshvera/generative-effects/README.md

 # Back to Generative Effects
 Adam Elie wrote his PhD Thesis in 2017 on Systems, Generativity and Interactional Effects where he thinks of monotone functions as observations.
-A monotone function of type P -> Q is a phenomenon of P as observed by Q. He defines generative effects of such a function to be its failure to preserve joins.
+A monotone function of type `P -> Q` is a phenomenon of `P` as observed by `Q`.
+He defines generative effects of such a function to be its failure to preserve joins.

-We say that a monotone function `m :: P -> Q` preserves meets if m(a `meet` b) = m(a) `meet` m(b).
-We say that a monotone function preserves joins if m(a `join` b) = m(a) `join` m(b).
+We say that a monotone function `m :: P -> Q` preserves meets if `m(a meet b) = m(a) meet m(b)`.
+We say that a monotone function preserves joins if `m(a join b) = m(a) join m(b)`.

 We say that a monotone function `m :: P -> Q` sustains generative effects if there exist elements `a :: P, q :: P` such that